23W-GBAC/Melise_Rocha/README.md

 # Melise_Rocha
 # How can we improve MRI images quality?
 Preprocessing MRI images to enhance their quality and remove noise is a critical step in preparing the data for computational analysis.
 Several techniques are employed in this preprocessing stage to ensure the reliability and accuracy of subsequent computational processes.
-Here are some of the pre-processing steps we can do using python programming language to increase image quality:Overview
+Here are some of the pre-processing steps we can do using python programming language to increase image quality:

 ## Noise Reduction:
 Utilize Gaussian smoothing, median filtering, and wavelet denoising techniques to reduce inherent noise in MRI images.